 Right-click on Microphone and click on Properties.

 Make sure that the dropdown menu in front of ‘Device usage’ is set to ‘Use this device (enable).’
 If it is set to ‘Don’t use this device (disable),’ click on the dropdown menu to open it and select ‘Use this device (enable).’
 Click on ‘Apply’ and then on ‘OK’ to exit.
 Now, check to see if your microphone has started working.

 Solution 3: Disable any and all audio enhancements,

 If you have any audio enhancements enabled on your computer, they may be messing around with your computer’s microphone and causing it to not work.
 If that is the case, you can go here and perform Solution 4 to disable any and all audio enhancements that have been turned on, effectively fixing the issue.

 Solution 4: Switch to Windows’ generic audio driver

-If none of the solutions listed and described above work for you, there is a pretty good chance that switching to Windows’ generic audio driver – an audio driver that all computers running on the Windows OS come with by default – will get your microphone to start working again.
-To stop using your computer’s audio driver and start using the generic Windows audio driver, go here and perform Solution 3.
+If none of the solutions listed and described above work for you, there’s a pretty good chance that switching to Windows’ generic audio driver – an audio driver included by default on all computers running the Windows OS – will get your microphone working again.
+To discontinue using your computer’s audio driver and begin using the generic Windows audio driver, follow the steps in Solution 3 at this link.